uvaai/ml2/_schedules/1 Fall 2023/index.md

 * In general, assistance hours are from 10 to 13
 * On Monday there are group seminars in the morning, so the assistance hours are from 13 to 16

-### Office hours
+### Quiz/lectures

+TODO: Update this

 Every module there will be at least one planned set of office hours, where you can ask the staff any questions you might have about theoretical parts of the course.
 The schedule for these office hours can be found as part of the daily schedule for the module.
-The office hours will always be in the main room L0.10 at 14:00 on the scheduled day.
+The office hours will always be in the main room L0.11 at 14:00 on the scheduled day.

 During office hours you can use the question queue to ask any further